 The garden was only opened to the public this year, but the owner said that it took them eight long years to build the garden like it is today.
 I love it that their local businessmen are building sites like the Temple of Leah and the botanical garden in order to build tourism in their province.

-When we got to the top floor, we did not immediately go to the restaurant.
+When we got to the top floor, we did not immediately go to Casa Verde Restaurant.
 Since the sun had already set at that time, we went out to their roof deck garden and we were amazed at their landscaping, the playground, and even their outdoor restroom that has become a photo wall because of its outer green wall.
+So don’t miss a stop at this area when you are at SM Seaside City Cebu.

 You can have other different combinations of places to visit in Cebu, especially if you are staying in a different area and you don’t have a private vehicle.
 But I loved how we were able to spend our afternoon, thanks to our gracious hosts Globe Telecom and PR Works.
 Sa uulitin! 😀